zestsoftware/zest.releaser/doc/source/uploading.rst

 specified in ``.pypirc``.

-Note that since version 3.15, zest.releaser also looks for this information in the setup.cfg if your package has that file.
-One way to use this, is to restrict the servers that zest.releaser will ask you upload to.
+Note that since version 3.15, zest.releaser also looks for this information in the ``setup.cfg`` if your package has that file.
+One way to use this, is to restrict the servers that zest.releaser will ask you to upload to.
 If you have defined 40 index-servers in your pypirc but you have the following in your setup.cfg, you will not be asked to upload to any server::